FENECON Industrial S — Assembly and Operating Instructions

 -

-Dangerous residual voltages may still be present on some equipment (e.g. inverters) with an electrical intermediate circuit for a certain time after disconnection.
-Before starting work on these systems, check that they are voltage-free.
+Dangerous residual voltages may still be present on some equipment (e. g. inverters) with an electrical DC link for a certain period of time after disconnection.

 2.11.
 Notes on occupational health and safety